 The way the bills are passed created mistrust in farmers on government sidelining the positive sides of the bills such as the opportunity to modernise the Indian agricultural sector.
 It is the responsibility of the government to take the opinions of farmers and also of the states before passing such bills.

-Moreover, the main thing to do to ensure the betterment of farmers is strengthening the government market spaces – APMCs and to eliminate the loopholes in them.
+Moreover, the main thing to do to ensure the betterment of farmers is to strengthen the government market spaces – APMCs and to eliminate the loopholes in them.

 Do you think Farm Bills 2020 can increase the income of farmers?
 Express your thoughts through the comment section below.
 And subscribe to our blog to read answers to the trending GD topics.